chef/chef-analyze/README.md

 # chef-analyze
-CLI to make upgrades of Chef Tools easier
+CLI to analyze your Chef Inventory